OWASP Cyber Controls Matrix (OCCM)

 - Research and education on cyber topics.

 - Knowledge | Cyber Taxonomy | Levels of Detail | Relevance | Growth

 - Consolidation | Knowledge | Cyber Taxonomy | Levels of Detail | Relevance | Growth

 Most organizations today must comply with two or more standards in their quest for enhanced Cybersecurity and compliance.
 This has traditionally been a very linear process, but the OCCM transforms it into a much more parallel one: de-duplicating effort.
 This can reduce project duration and effort by months.
 The OCCM means less time implementing, less time documenting, better results, and no more backtracking.

 Supercharging Cybersecurity knowledge, the OCCM points cyber analysts to the guidance, insights, references, and best practices available across all standards.
 This greatly improves understanding of how to implement and document controls, resulting in improved security and improved audit outcomes.
-Costly mistakes are also avoided thanks to visibility of other standards; ensuring that decisions also satisfy future security needs, not just the immediate ones.
+Gaps between standards are identified, enabling more comprehensive implementations.
+Costly mistakes are avoided thanks to visibility of other standards; ensuring that decisions also satisfy future security needs, not just the immediate ones.